jv1564/portfolio/Julie_Villarreal.md

 ## Summary
 - Technical author of SDLC, process documents, work-flow diagrams, operating procedures, user and training manuals, and proposals using CMMI® and ITIL® best practices
-- Leader in technical content management and strategy using markdown, structured authoring, and single sourcing to deliver efficient, effective, and user-friendly content across a variety of viewing options
+- Leader in technical content management and strategy using markdown, structured authoring, and single sourcing to deliver efficient, effective, and user-friendly information across a variety of viewing options
-- Cross-functional collaborator across multiple teams to gather and implement proactive and reactive content updates
+- Cross-functional collaborator across the organization to gather and implement proactive and reactive content updates

 ## Writing Samples